-In your message you can entertain, engage, discourage or create needs.
+In your social media copy you can entertain, engage, discourage or create needs.
 But always try to see your message as something more than just a way to reach conversion from social media to your site.

 – The message itself can provide a service to your consumers.
 It is an experience in itself.
 It is actually something that people read, so treat it accordingly.
 Because if they don't click on your link and the caption is in fact the only thing they read, that experience should be worth taking advantage of.